Kira2/product-technical-tests/Readme.md

 In the end, I was able to add a new route to the API ```http://localhost:3050/v1/boutiques/populateGPID``` to be able to populate all the Google Places ID of the existing boutiques.
 Only 73 boutiques out of 446 have not their Google Places ID.

 You'll see into the next part that the new Middleware on Mongoose allowed me to simplify the associated code.
-See the commit
+See this [commit](https://github.com/Kira2/product-technical-tests/commit/4828affd7fe9983b364cf57736a7ef8690580576).

 ### Whenever a new boutique is create or updated, you need to retrieve and store the Google Places ID